-increase verbosity of other normal log messages.
-This can be specified multiple times specify an IP address of a recursive (caching) name server. nsprobe uses this server to get the NS RRset of each domain and the A and/or AAAA RRsets for the name servers.
+specifies an IP address of a recursive (caching) name server. nsprobe uses this server to get the NS RRset of each domain and the A and/or AAAA RRsets for the name servers.
 The default value is 127.0.0.1.